inquiron/devops-tech-test/README.md

 ### Task

+* Utilise [Kustomize](https://kustomize.io/) to create a base and overlays for local and production
 * Write Kubernetes resources in `kustomize` directory.
-* Set `APP_PORT` and `GOOGLE_KEY` environment variables
+* Set and inject `APP_PORT` and `GOOGLE_KEY` environment variables for Pods
 * Ensure `GOOGLE_KEY` is managed as sensitive information
 * Ensure the application is highly available
-* Ensure application is exposed outside the cluster
+* Ensure application is exposed outside the cluster in both local and production setups
+* Provide steps to create and install required extensions to the cluster

 ### Extra Credit

 * Do not use any templating tools such as Helm
-* Utilise [Kustomize](https://kustomize.io/) to create a base and overlays for local and production
 * Horizontal Pod Autoscaling - ensure the pod can scale based on CPU utilisation of 50%

 ## 4. Terraform

 The team want to automate the deployment process.
-They would like you to write the Terraform that will deploy the application resources to a target Kubernetes cluster.
+They would like you to write the Terraform that will deploy the application resources from Task 3 to a target Kubernetes cluster.
 This should work for both local and remote Kubernetes clusters so it can be used to deploy and run locally as well as to a remote environment.

 ### Task

-* Write Terraform to deploy the application resource to a Kubernetes cluster
+* Write Terraform to deploy the application resources in `kustomize/` directory to a Kubernetes cluster
 * Ensure the Terraform can be used for both local and remote deployments
 * Set environment-specific variables depending on target environment, i.e. local or production
+* Provide steps for the team to trigger the deployment themselves for both local and production

 ### Extra Credit